 SOUTH MISSISSIPPI SUMMER FAIR

-A family-friendly, jam-packed event offering rides, live music, shows, contests and entertainment.
+This is a family-friendly, jam-packed annual event that offers rides, live music, shows, contests and entertainment.

 BENTONIA BLUES FESTIVAL

 Mr. Jimmy “Duck” Holmes presents his festival at the historic Blue Front Cafe, where he has been keeping the blues alive for more than 50 years.

 JUNE 17 | GRENADA